Barry Diller

 Chairman

 Barry Diller is the Chairman and Senior Executive of IAC and the Chairman and Senior Executive of Expedia Group.
 From 1995 to late 2010, Mr. Diller served as the Chairman and the Chief Executive Officer of IAC.
-Since December 1992, beginning with QVC, Mr. Diller has served as chief executive for a number of predecessor companies engaged in media and interactivity prior to the formation of IAC.
+Since December 1992, beginning with QVC, he has served as chief executive for a number of predecessor companies engaged in media and interactivity prior to the formation of IAC.
 From October 1984 to April 1992, Mr. Diller served as Chairman and Chief Executive Officer of Fox, Inc. and was responsible for the creation of Fox Broadcasting Company in addition to Fox's motion picture operations.